naelstrof/2420-DingoDanger/README.md

 * Windows
     1. Download the appropriate binary package from the [Releases](https://github.com/naelstrof/2420-DingoDanger/releases) page.
     2. The game must be ran through a terminal emulator like cmd.exe.
-A batch file has been provided to do this for you.
+Double clicking on DingoDanger.exe will suffice, but using a better terminal emulator like cygwin or putty is recommended.

 * Linux
     1. Download the appropriate binary package from the [Releases](https://github.com/naelstrof/2420-DingoDanger/releases) page.
     2. Compile/install mono from your local repository.